fagan2888/models-with-factory-patterns/README.md

 # models with factory pattern
 This is a demo on using factory pattern on multiple models.
-Currently, only classification models with classification report, feature inspection, score, and decision threshold inspection are implemented.
-Basic preprocessors such as get_dummies, standard_scaler are also implemented.
+Currently, 1) classification models with classification report, feature inspection, score, and decision threshold inspection are implemented.
+2) Regressors with VIF and residual checks(normal distribution, autocorrelation, constand variance)  Basic preprocessors such as get_dummies, standard_scaler are also implemented.